Study of the $in ^{34}$Ar($\alpha,p$)$^{37}$K reaction rate via proton scattering on $^{37}$K, and its impact on properties of modeled X-Ray bursts: Analysis

 Only the lowest orbital angular momentum value was included for any state's particular $J^{\pi}$, but both possible channel-spin combinations were included \cite{DeBoer}.
 We initially fixed all the resonance energies.
-Initial values for partial widths were chosen that were comparable to the size of features in the excitation function or the experimental resolution from Ref. \cite{long_indirect_2017}.
+Initial values for proton partial widths were chosen that were comparable to the width of features in the excitation function or the experimental resolution from Ref. \cite{long_indirect_2017}, which sets an upper limit on the proton widths for those observed states.
 The excitation function was fit using MINUIT2 varying partial widths constrained to be within a limited range, varying by no more than a factor of 1.7.
-Once a local minimum was obtained within this restricted parameter space, the $J^{\pi}$ value of a randomly selected state was changed, and the gradient fit repeated.
+Once a local minimum was obtained as demonstrated by the $\chi^2$ within this restricted parameter space, the $J^{\pi}$ value of a randomly selected state was changed, and the gradient fit repeated.
 The process of randomly changing a $J^{\pi}$ value and repeating a gradient fit was iterated, starting each cycle with the best previous fit, until no improvement was gained.

 This entire fitting process was repeated six times, varying $J^{\pi}$ values in different ways each time.
 An example of one of the fits is shown in Fig. \ref{fig:xsec}.
 Finally, fits were performed using the mean values from the results of these six fits as a starting point but varying the energies of previously-unidentified resonances in addition to the partial widths.
 The resulting fit converged to values close the initial input mean values (well within uncertainties).